Configuration

 Whether a token is needed for the RFC7591 dynamical client registration.

 If True, no token is needed to register a client.
-If False, dynamical client registration needs a token defined in DYNAMIC_CLIENT_REGISTRATION_TOKENS.
+If False, dynamical client registration requires a valid JWT token generated by the canaille jwt registration command.

 REQUIRE_NONCE: bool = True